-This privacy notice contains information about Bark & Co collects, stores and otherwise processes information about you and the reasons for that processing.
+This privacy notice contains information about how Bark & Co collects, stores and otherwise processes information about you and the reasons for that processing.

-It also tells you how we share this information with, the security mechanisms we have put in place to protect your data and how to contact us in the event you need further information.
+It also tells you who we share this information with, the security mechanisms we have put in place to protect your data and how to contact us in the event you need further information.